Summary of Federal Regulations for Migratory Game Birds

 The law requires that each migratory bird hunter 16 years of age or over must carry on his person a valid Georgia Migratory Bird Stamp while hunting doves, ducks, geese, woodcock, snipe, coots, rails or gallinules.
 The price of this license is included in some license types, and it is $5 on its own.
 You must complete a migratory bird hunter questionnaire when you get the stamp.

-Migratory Bird Hunting & Conservation Stamp
+Migratory Bird Hunting & Federal Duck Stamp

 Dual Violation